projecte-aina/oTranscribe-plus/README.md

 - Run `npm install` to install dependencies
 - Run `make build_prod` to compile the `dist` folder

-For a sourcemap and 'watch-for-changes', run `make build_dev`.

 ### Usage and compilation (Extended version)

 Code lives in `src` folder.
 There you will find the raw JavaScript and CSS files.
 Before you start expanding them you need to be using Node version 12 and have requirements already installed.
-Then, for compiling the code, obtaining a sourcemap, and 'watch-for-changes', run `make build_dev`.
+Then, for compiling the code, obtaining a sourcemap, and 'watch-for-changes' (it will be kept running for development and watch real-time changes), run `make build_dev`.

 `dist` folder will be filled with the end result of oTranscribe+ files and folders.
 You can emulate the access by a remote browser launching on that location the next Python command: `python3 -m http.server`.
 Having run this, you will be able to access with your browser to your local port 8000, where oTranscribe+ should be served.